A multimedia documentation Teaching English in Laos From the point of view of the volunteers

 What are your dreams for the future?

-Teaching a technical English class is one of Christiane's tasks at the Lao German Technical College.
-With the teachers Saythong and Ba she evaluates their lessons to help them to optimize their teaching.
-In the afternoon she offers activities and an English conversation club.
+Teaching a Technical English class is one of Christiane's tasks at the Lao-German Technical College.
+With the teachers Ms Saythong and Ms Ba she evaluates their lessons to help them optimize their teaching.
+In the afternoon she offers “Activities” and an English Conversation Club.

-Chanmany and Sackbong are the science teachers Rebecca works with at Ban Phang Heng secondary school.
+Ms Chanmany and Mr Sackbong are the science teachers Rebecca works with at Ban Phang Heng secondary school.
 She sits in on their lessons and helps them to implement experiments in their lessons.
-With Sackbong she learns English four days a week.
-Together with Veronika she also offers activities in the school's science lab for the students.
+She also teaches English lessons to Mr Sackbong four days a week.
+Together with Veronika she also offers “Activities” in the school's science lab for the pupils.